Corporate Social Responsibility (CSR) Project

 The Project

-The Maastricht University Data Protection as a Corporate Social Responsibility (MU DPCSR) Project successfully translates theoretical ethical principles into tangible and practical guidelines to build a solid framework for organizations to apply in order to foster transparency, accountability, fair, secure and sustainable data processing activities that positively contribute to the greater good.
+The Maastricht University Data Protection as a Corporate Social Responsibility (UM-DPCSR) Project successfully translates theoretical ethical principles into tangible and practical guidelines to build a solid framework for organizations to apply in order to foster transparency, accountability, fair, secure and sustainable data processing activities that positively contribute to the greater good.

 The Project at the European Centre on Privacy & Cybersecurity has a duration of two years (2020-2021) and aims to foster virtuous compliance that goes beyond what is strictly prescribed in the law.